Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Event selection and categorization

 The search is performed for $30 < \mbb < 210\GeV$ and $700 < \mhh < 5050\GeV$.
 Extending the \mbb mass window down to 30\GeV helps to capture the background in the fit, but events below 30\GeV would be relatively difficult to model since these are events for which the SD algorithm removes nearly all of the jet energy.
 The \mhh lower bound is chosen such that the \mhh distribution is monotonically decreasing for the full background.
 The upper bound is several hundred \GeVns above the highest mass event observed in data.

-For spin-0 scenarios, the combined selection efficiency for SL channel events to pass the criteria of any event category is 9\% at $\mx=0.8\TeV$.
+For spin-0 scenarios in the considered \hh modes, the total selection efficiency for an SL channel event to pass the criteria of any event category is 9\% at $\mx=0.8\TeV$.
+This efficiency includes the branching fraction for \hbb.
 The efficiency increases with \mx up to 23\% at $\mx=1.5\TeV$ because the Higgs boson decays become more collimated.
 Above 1.5\TeV, the selection efficiency decreases to a minimum of 14\% at $\mx=4.5\TeV$ for two main reasons: the \PQb tagging efficiency degrades for high-\pt jets and the lepton isolation worsens for extremely collimated Higgs boson decays.
 For DL channel events, the combined selection efficiency to pass the criteria of any event category is 9\% at $\mx=0.8\TeV$, increases sharply with \mx to 30\% at $\mx=1.5\TeV$, and then increases more slowly to 36\% at $\mx=4.5\TeV$.
 The efficiency grows over the full range of \mx because in the absence of a nearby jet, the leptons become easier to select at high \pt.
 Tables~\ref{tab:nm1_effs_1l} and~\ref{tab:nm1_effs_2l} show the efficiencies for each individual selection requirement with the full selection otherwise applied.

 The Higgs bosons in signal events from a spin-2 \PX boson are produced at lower values of $\abs{\eta}$ than those from a spin-0 \PX, resulting in larger selection efficiencies for spin-2 events.
 The relative increase in efficiency for spin-2 signal is larger at low mass (${\approx}40\%$) than at high mass (${\approx}15\%$).